1965 in the Vietnam War: April

-President Johnson made a major televised speech at Johns Hopkins University.
+Johnson made a major televised speech at Johns Hopkins University.
 Johnson described the war as an attack by North Vietnam on South Vietnam.
 He proposed "unconditional discussions" to exchange views with interested parties in search of a peaceful solution, but offered no concessions.
 Johnson also proposed a massive program to develop the Mekong River basin which could include North Vietnam among the recipients of the Tennessee Valley Authority-type project.
 Ho Chi Minh responded that the United States must withdraw from South Vietnam as a condition for a peace agreement.
 The Johns Hopkins speech marked a change in American policy.
 Formerly, over a period of several years of escalating warfare in South Vietnam, the U.S. had refused to consider talking to the VC and North Vietnamese until the U.S. and South Vietnam had gained a military advantage.

 Elements of the VC 2nd Regiment attacked the positions of the 2nd Vietnamese Marine Battalion at midnight.
 The Marines repulsed 10 attacks and the VC withdrew at dawn leaving 59 dead, 10 wounded and 71 weapons.
 Intelligence revealed that a further 70 VC dead and over 200 wounded were removed from the battlefield; VNMC losses were four killed.